christianityorigins/website/books/_posts/2018-08-10-christianity-slave.md

 The first essay was inspired by an article I read by Dr. Ricardo Duchesne called ‘Why the West is Replacing Its White Population: The Imperatives (and Fatal Flaws) of Post-Fordism’.

-The second essay is how feudalism and christianity are interlinked, one to enforce the other, andv vice versa.
+The second essay is how Feudalism and Christianity are interlinked, one to enforce the other, and vice versa.
 Also how the modern western bureaucratic state is built on this foundation.

 **1  Deconstructing the Monolith: Reclaiming Particular Identities in a Universalist System**